Do the CMB Temperature Fluctuations Conserve Parity?

 Determining whether the CMB obeys parity symmetry is a topic of great current relevance.
 Recently, tentative evidence for $\mathbb{P}$-violation has been reported using CMB birefringence \citep{Diego-Palazuelos:2022dsq,Eskilt:2022wav,Eskilt:2022cff}, as well as the large-scale distribution of galaxies \citep{Philcox:2022hkh,Hou:2022wfj}, with the latter using the approach first proposed in \citep{Cahn:2021ltp}.
 Given that systematic effects such as unaccounted-for cosmic dust \citep[e.g.,][]{Clark:2021kze} or unjustified analysis choices (e.g., a Gaussian likelihood or mocks of insufficient fidelity) could be an alternative explanation for such results, full confirmation requires an independent probe.
-In this \textit{Letter}, we probe $\mathbb{P}$-violation using the four-point correlator of the CMB temperature anisotropies.
+In this \textit{Letter}, \resub{we perform the first tests of scalar $\mathbb{P}$-violation in the CMB by measuring} the four-point correlator of the CMB temperature anisotropies, using \resub{methods similar} to those of other primordial non-Gaussianity analyses (see \citep{Planck:2019kim} and references therein), as well as new tools for estimating the correlators themselves \citep{Philcox:2023uwe}.
 Since this is a scalar observable, it cannot be used to directly constrain birefringence via axion-photon interactions \citep[e.g.,][]{Carroll:1998zi,Turner:1987bw,Gluscevic:2010vv,Alexander:2016hxk}); these occur at late-times, and affect only photon polarization.
 However, it is a direct probe of the primordial density perturbations, and is thus sensitive to potential early Universe processes that could source parity violation in the distribution of galaxies.
 Indeed, the CMB is likely a stronger probe, given its large signal-to-noise and almost-Gaussian statistics.